pavankdoddi/LendingClubCaseStudy/README.md

 # Lending Club Case Study
 > Lending club is the largest peer-to-peer marketplace connecting borrowers with lenders.
 Borrowers apply through an online platform where they are assigned an internal score.
-Lender has to decide
-1) whether to lend and
-2) the terms of loan such as interest rate, monthly instalment, tenure etc.
-Major contributors to lenders portfoliio are credit card loans, debt consolidation loans, Home improvement, Major Purchases etc
+Lender has to decide whether to lend and on what terms of loan such as interest rate, monthly instalment, tenure etc. Major contributors to lenders portfoliio are credit card loans, debt consolidation loans, Home improvement, Major Purchases etc.

 ## Table of Contents